 Shooting: TEFdoesAMSTERDAM

-Eyewear: Winston by Claire Goldsmith in Night-Blue
+Eyewear: Winston by Oliver Goldsmith Sunglasses in Night-Blue

 Lens: Customized Hoya Sensity